brynary/rack-bug/README.md

 In config/environments/development.rb, add:

-    config.middleware.use "Insight",
+    config.middleware.use "Insight::App",
       :secret_key => "someverylongandveryhardtoguesspreferablyrandomstring"

-Any environment with Insight loaded will have a link to "Insight" in the upper left.
+Any environment with Insight loaded will have a link to "Insight" added to as the last child of BODY to normal responses.
 Clicking that link will load the toolbar.
+It's set with an id of "logical-insight-enabler", so it can be styled to go somewhere more noticeable.
+E.g. "position: absolute; top: 0; left: 0"

 Using with non-Rails Rack apps
 ------------------------------